github-linguist/linguist/README.md

 Linguist defines the list of all languages known to GitHub in a [yaml file](https://github.com/github/linguist/blob/master/lib/linguist/languages.yml).
 In order for a file to be highlighted, a language and lexer must be defined there.

 Most languages are detected by their file extension.
 This is the fastest and most common situation.

-For script files, which are usually extensionless, we do "deep content inspection"™ and check the shebang of the file.
-Checking the file's contents may also be used for disambiguating languages.
-C, C++ and Obj-C all use `.h` files.
-Looking for common keywords, we are usually able to guess the correct language.
+For disambiguating between files with common extensions, we use a [bayesian classifier](https://github.com/github/linguist/blob/master/lib/linguist/classifier.rb).
+For an example, this helps us tell the difference between `.h` files which could be either C, C++, or Obj-C.

 In the actual GitHub app we deal with `Grit::Blob` objects.
 For testing, there is a simple `FileBlob` API.